fferflo/einx/docs/source/gettingstarted/tutorial_notation.rst

     x2 = np.reshape(x1, (1024, 8, 8, 3))
     return x2

+.. _einopsellipsis:

 In einops-style notation, an ellipsis always appears at root-level and is anonymous, i.e. does not have a preceding expression.
-To be fully compatible with einops notation, einx implicitly converts anonymous ellipses by adding an axis in front:
+To be fully compatible with einops notation, einx implicitly converts anonymous ellipses by adding an axis name in front:

 ..  code::